collocations.org

 PHRASES

-a cut/reduction in expenditure, an increase/a rise in expenditure
+a cut in expenditure, a reduction in expenditure

 Report an error or submit a comment/suggestion on expenditure